catalyzeio/paas-onboarding-docs/accessing-your-environment/index.md

 > "Gimme gimme gimme"

-> — ABBA
+> - ABBA

-Once the app has been deployed, you will also receive the IP address of the app.
-Copy this address.

-You will need to add a DNS A record for your domain `app01.example.com`:
+In the onboarding email we sent as an update to your provision support ticket you will see the IP address for your application.
+You will need to add a DNS A record for your domain `app01.example.com` as such:

 ```
 public ip=your.ip.addr.ess
 ```